 Anxiety and vigilance

-Anxiety can show up in many ways.
-Due to past learning there is a tendency to view the world as a dangerous place.
-This leads to hypervigilance in different contexts and relationships.
+Due to past experiences of parental chaos or instability, there is a tendency to view the world as a dangerous place.
+This leads people to feel hypervigilant in different places and relationships, such as marriage or work.
 You might be aware of a startle reflex, social anxiety at parties, dread of underperforming at work, seemingly irrational fears of something bad happening, and/or a compulsive need to please others so they won’t abandon you.

 Depression, worthlessness, and shame

 Depression is an attack on the self that often arises from deep feelings of worthlessness and shame.
-You might have a harsh inner critic that berates you and makes you feel bad about your mistakes and yourself.
+You might have a harsh inner critic that berates you and makes you feel bad about your mistakes and past actions.
 Then, the more you might tell yourself that you’re a “bad person” the more depressed you are likely to feel.
-Depression pulls you into a black hole of low energy, lack of motivation, and despair in which you might even consider suicide.
+Depression pulls you into a black hole of low energy, lack of motivation and despair in which you might even consider suicide.

 Feeling “nothing,” being “numb,” or “checked out”

 These are usually symptoms of what is known as dissociation.
 When humans experience trauma we have at our disposal fight and flight mechanisms.
 When those strategies are ineffective, such as experiencing abuse from a more powerful parent who the child also relies on for caregiving, the mind and body resort to the last available strategy: dissociation.